na-na-hi/renget/archive/otis-library.md

 ![Image description](https://files.catbox.moe/9bhx0a.png)

 Hello and thank you for taking the time to check out my character library Rentry!
 My name is Otis and I do a lot of stuff, specifically Pygmalion Characters and Web Development.
 Due to the recent Discord change that no longer embeds metadata in .png files, I've decided to create a Rentry for all of my characters!
-Feel free to take a look around, or download a few of my characters.
+Feel free to take a look around, or download a few of my characters. **If you intent to post any of my characters on an external page, you must get my permission before doing so.**

 If you have any character requests, suggestions, or feedback, feel free to find me in the [PygmalionAI Discord](https://discord.gg/pygmalionai) or DM me on Discord at Otis#9664.
 I also have my own [Discord Server](https://discord.gg/awEhNPaqg4) which also includes my CharaCards, and is just a place to chill.